cloud security tips

 7. Choosing the right cloud security services

 No organization can build everything in-house.
-The strategic use of cloud security services enables CTOs to extend visibility, expertise, and response capacity without overwhelming internal teams.
+The strategic use of cloud security services enables CTOs to extend visibility, expertise, and response capacity without overwhelming internal security teams.

 The key is selectivity.
 Tools should reinforce your cloud security architecture—not complicate it.
 The best platforms integrate across identity, posture management, monitoring, and threat intelligence rather than operating in silos.